How To Use And Configure WordPress Widgets – Part 4

 Once accessibility mode has been enabled, the widgets in the Available Widgets section will display an Add link, and the widgets in the Active Widgets section will display an Edit link …

-A screen will display the selected widget with options for customizing the widget’s settings, selecting a location to add the widget, with drop-down menus that let you specify the position of the widget in the selected location (e.g. position “1”, “3”, “5”, etc.) …
+A screen displays the selected widget with options for customizing its settings, selecting the widget location, plus dropdown menus for specifying the position of the widget in the widget location (e.g. position “1”, “2”, “6”, etc.) …

 Click on the Edit link of an active widget …

-Click Save Widget to update your settings and go back to the Active Widgets screen, or click the Delete button to delete the widget from the Active Widgets section …
+Click Save Widget to return to the Active Widgets screen, or click the Delete button to remove the widget from the Active Widgets section …

-Creating Your Own Sidebar Widgets – An Easy Cheat
+Create Your Own Custom Sidebar Widgets – An Easy Cheat

-If you want to create a sidebar widgets, then here is an easy way:
+If you want to create a sidebar widget, then here is an easy way:

-First, create a new Post and enter the content that you want to display on your sidebar section…
+First, create a new Post and type in the content that you want to display in your sidebar…

-Ensure that any images you use fit the maximum width of your sidebar navigation section.
-Also, keep in mind that there’s no a lot of room to put content on your sidebar, so try and keep your information concise.
+Make sure that any images you plan to use are resized to fit the maximum width of the sidebar.
+Also, keep in mind that there’s no a lot of room to add content on your sidebar section, so try and keep your information concise.

-Also, don’t worry about saving your Post – all we are looking for is the content HTML to be pasted into the custom widget.
+Also, don’t worry about saving your Post – all we need is to copy the content HTML to paste into the widget.

 Now, go into your Widgets Area.